instacryptio/ic-app/README.md

 ### 👁️‍🗨️ Summary

-A GUI desktop and mobile application for Instacrypt -- A friendlier post-quantum ready encryption assistant.
+A GUI desktop and mobile application for [Instacrypt](https://instacrypt.io) powered by the [icfx](https://github.com/instacryptio/icfx/) cryptographic library -- A friendlier post-quantum ready encryption assistant.

 ### 🪶 Features